Want to impress employers? Your resume must achieve three critical goals.

 When asked to rate how “polished” they considered each candidate's resume to be, recruiters in the study were twice as likely to rate a professionally written resume as highly polished.
 But what exactly does it mean to have a “polished” resume?

 Angela Romano Kuo, Head of People for curly hair brand DevaCurl, defines it as being “clean, consistent, and easy to understand … [a polished resume] clearly articulates what you do, what you want to do, and, essentially, tells your story.”
 In other words, a “polished” resume does a good job of balancing the visual elements within your document so readers can quickly scan it and understand your career narrative.
-Resumes with overly elaborate formats, lots of color, and fancy design elements may seem like a good idea, but they're actually considered a turn-off to most employers.
+Resumes mistakes that can cost you the job include overly elaborate formats, lots of color, and fancy design elements may seem like a good idea, but they're actually considered a turn-off to most employers.
 The last thing a resume should do is force employers to hunt for the information they care most about.

 Why this matters: When it comes to resumes, if content is king, then design is queen.
 How the information is formatted on a resume is just as important as the information itself.
 Recruiters want to see a visually appealing, yet uncomplicated, resume design that strikes the right balance between content and white space.
 If your resume is not easy to read, it's very easy for employers to simply move on to the next application.